 Audit Fees.
-The aggregate fees billed by Ernst & Young LLP for audit services (audit of the Company's annual financial statements, audit of internal control over the Company's financial reporting, review of the Company's quarterly financial statements included in its Forms 10-Q, and assistance with and review of SEC filings and, in fiscal 2009, responses to SEC comment letters) for fiscal year 2010 and fiscal year 2009 were \$496,504 and \$757,723 respectively.
+The aggregate fees billed by Ernst & Young LLP for audit services (audit of the Company's annual financial statements, audit of internal control over the Company's financial reporting, review of the Company's quarterly financial statements included in its Forms 10-Q, and assistance with and review of SEC filings) for fiscal year 2011 and fiscal year 2010 were \$555,500 and \$496,504, respectively.

 Audit-Related Fees.
-There were no fees billed by Ernst & Young LLP in fiscal year 2010 and fiscal year 2009 for audit-related services not otherwise reported in the preceding paragraph.
+There were no fees billed by Ernst & Young LLP in fiscal year 2011 and fiscal year 2010 for audit-related services not otherwise reported in the preceding paragraph.

 Tax Fees.
-The aggregate fees billed by Ernst & Young LLP in fiscal year 2010 and fiscal year 2009 for tax-related services were \$155,500 and \$154,200, respectively.
-Tax compliance services accounted for \$132,682 of the fees billed in fiscal year 2010 and for substantially all of the fees billed in fiscal year 2009.
+The aggregate fees billed by Ernst & Young LLP in fiscal year 2011 and fiscal year 2010 for tax-related services were \$149,369 and \$155,500, respectively.
+Tax compliance services accounted for \$128,708 of the fees billed in fiscal year 2011 and for \$132,682 of the fees billed in fiscal year 2010.

 All Other Fees.
-For fiscal year 2010 and fiscal year 2009, the Company paid an additional \$1,500 each year to Ernst & Young LLP for a subscription to its online accounting research tool.
+For fiscal year 2011 and fiscal year 2010, the Company paid an additional \$1,500 each year to Ernst & Young LLP for a subscription to its online accounting research tool.
+In fiscal year 2011, the Company paid an additional \$32,417 for advisory services related to the IHFC sale.
 None of the services provided by Ernst & Young LLP consisted of financial information systems design or implementation services.

 The Audit Committee considered whether, and determined that, the auditor's provision of non-audit services was compatible with maintaining the auditor's independence.
 In accordance with provisions of the Sarbanes-Oxley Act of 2002, all audit and non-audit services provided to the Company by its independent auditors must be pre-approved by the Audit Committee.
 As authorized by that statute, the Audit Committee has delegated authority to the chairperson of the Audit Committee to pre-approve audit and non-audit services when the Audit Committee is not in session.
 Any decisions by the chairperson of the Audit Committee under this delegated authority will be reported at the next meeting of the Audit Committee.
-All services described above for fiscal year 2010 were pre-approved by the full Audit Committee.
+All services described above were pre-approved by the full Audit Committee.